|

 Vietnam Rainy Season Strikes!

-As we ate, all of a sudden, it sounded as if a freight train went by outside – I turned around and looked, and the rain came down in sheets – it rained so hard it looked like it hurt.
+As we ate, all of a sudden, it sounded as if a freight train had gone by outside.
+I turned around and looked, and the rain came down in sheets.
+It rained so hard that it looked like it hurt.
 And it didn’t stop.
-As we finished our soup, we watched as the street outside flooded and we took photos and commented and laughed about the various people trying to make it through the quickly rising water.
+As we finished our soup, we watched as the street outside flooded.
+We took photos and commented and laughed about the various people trying to make it through the quickly rising water.
 However – eventually, WE had to go out in that stuff too.
 Mr. Sua got out the extra ponchos and said we could go whenever we wanted to.
 We put them on and prepared to get wet – really wet.
 This was going to give Evie a real Saigon experience that not many tourists ever get – riding on a motorbike in the rain.

 motorbike poncho vietnam